Myrtle: benefits, dosage, contraindications

 ✪✪✪✪✪

-Preliminary clinical research in adults and adolescents with mild to moderate acne indicates that applying a myrtle leaf extract on the face twice a day for 16 weeks reduces the number of lesions and acne severity by 23% to 45% compared to baseline values, with similar results to those of 1% clindamycin topical solution.
-Another study shows that a lotion containing myrtle extract and azelaic acid applied twice a day for 16 weeks reduces the risk of acne recurrence, the number of lesions, and improves post-inflammatory hyperpigmentation compared to a placebo cream.
+Preliminary clinical research in adults and adolescents with mild to moderate acne indicates that applying a myrtle leaf extract to the face twice a day for 16 weeks reduces the number of lesions and the severity of acne by 23% to 45% compared with baseline values, with results similar to those of a 1% clindamycin topical solution.
+Another study shows that a lotion containing myrtle extract and azelaic acid applied twice a day for 16 weeks lowers the risk of acne recurrence, reduces the number of lesions, and improves post-inflammatory hyperpigmentation compared with a placebo cream.

 Posologie